[UPDATED JUNE 2016] As of February 2, 2016, the World Health Organization has declared Zika Virus a Public Health Emergency of International Concern.

 - Using insecticides

 Crisis and emergency risk communication (CERC) )is the strategy used to provide information that allows an individual, stakeholders, or an entire community to make the best possible decisions during a crisis emergency event.
-The purpose of a public health response to a crisis is to efficiently and effectively reduce and prevent illness, injury,
+The purpose of a public health response to a crisis is to efficiently and effectively reduce and prevent illness, injury, and death and return individuals and communities to normal.

 This guide is to help local leaders and community organizers bring together the community to help plan for disease outbreaks and other emergencies.
 Part One takes organizers through each step, namely: 1.
 Build support for the process, 2.
 Invite participants and select tools, 3.
 Schedule the activities, 4.
 Hold community activities, 5.